Personality Disorders Medication

 Fluoxetine (Prozac)

-Selectively inhibits presynaptic serotonin reuptake with minimal or no effect in the reuptake of norepinephrine or dopamine.
+Fluoxetine selectively inhibits presynaptic serotonin reuptake with minimal or no effect on the reuptake of norepinephrine or dopamine.

 Escitalopram (Lexapro)

-Selective serotonin reuptake inhibitor (SSRI) and S-enantiomer of citalopram.
-Used for the treatment of depression.
-Mechanism of action is thought to be potentiation of serotonergic activity in central nervous system resulting from inhibition of CNS neuronal reuptake of serotonin.
-Onset of depression relief may be obtained after 1-2 wk, which is sooner than other antidepressants.
+This agent is an SSRI and an S-enantiomer of citalopram that is used for the treatment of depression.
+Escitalopram enhances serotonin activity because of selective reuptake inhibition at the neuronal membrane.
+Its mechanism of action is thought to be the potentiation of serotonergic activity in the central nervous system (CNS) through the inhibition of CNS neuronal reuptake of serotonin.
+The onset of depression relief may occur after 1-2 weeks, which is faster than the relief obtained from other antidepressants.

-Antagonist at the 5-HT2 receptor and inhibits the reuptake of 5-HT.
-Also has negligible affinity for cholinergic and histaminergic receptors.
+An antagonist at the 5-HT2 receptor, nefazodone inhibits the reuptake of 5-HT.
+In addition, this agent has a negligible affinity for cholinergic and histaminergic receptors.

 Mirtazapine (Remeron)